CodeYourFuture/caesar-cypher/README.md

 * Read a message from a file
-  - open a file on the local computer
+  - open the file on the local computer
   - read the first line
   - return the read line as a string